mksipe/mksipe/posts/hardeningsensitivefiles.md

     ### Sticky Bit File Attributes

 The sticky bit, according to technopedia, is "a permission bit which is set on a file or folder, thereby permitting only the owner or root user of the File or folder to modify, rename or delete the concerned directory or File.
-No other user would be allowed to have these privileges on a file which has a sticky bit.
+No other user would be allowed to have these privileges on a file that has a sticky bit.
 "
 This command shows files that anybody can modify without a sticky bit.